silvenon/silvenon.com/_posts/2016-06-11-testing-react-and-redux-pt2.md

 });
 ```

 AVA assertions have an additional optional argument: the failing message.
-I don't find it particularly useful, but you might ¯\\_(ツ)\_/¯
+I don't find it particularly useful because the assertion error is very clear, but you might ¯ \\\_(ツ)\_/ ¯

 [testing action creators]: http://redux.js.org/docs/recipes/WritingTests.html#action-creators